 How to Add Value to Game Development Process?

 1. Instant feedback on defects.
-This is widely documented benefit of agile practices like continuous integration and continuous testing.
-Mobile development brings the additional dimension with automating the process on real devices your end users are using.
+Mobile development brings the added dimension with automating the process on real devices your end users are using.
 From developers point of view, the instant feedback on defects increases the productivity dramatically, since you still have the code you recently touched fresh in your mind.
 Who remembers what you had for lunch 2 weeks ago vs. today?

 2. Effectiveness in defect finding prior the release will lead to fewer field failures.
-According to Crittercism’s research, the gaming apps are the least robust and have the highest crash rate of any app types.
+The gaming apps are the least robust and have the highest crash rate of any app types.
 Let’s take an example: a mobile game with 50,000 monthly active users make 2,200 crash reports every month.
-If you have 3 games in the market, that would be 6,600 crashes per month.
+If you have 3 games on the market, that would be 6,600 crashes per month.
 If the analysis-fix-verification takes around 1h, the cost is huge.
-Not because of engineering costs, but cost to the reputation, given-up users and potentially lost revenue.
+Not because of engineering costs, but the cost to the reputation, given-up users and potentially lost revenue.

 3. Lost CPI and LTV.
 You know how much each install costs you, and you probably are aware of the LTV of your users.
 If your game fails after a release it is highly likely that you will lose both the CPI as well as LTV of that user/all users using the device model.
 It is highly recommended to plug in your CPI + LTV for each crash coming from the field to understand the impact of the failures.

 Being proactive, and using true Agile development process with continuous game testing approach on real mobile devices, will lead to higher top-line and highly improved bottom line as well as happier developers: Every developer wants to work on the new features rather than fix existing features in fire-fighting mode based on the crashes coming from the market.
 Remember!
-Manual testing is not agile, and it is not an answer for those mentioned aspects.
+Manual testing is not agile, and it is not an answer to those mentioned aspects.
 You do not get instant feedback.
-If you want to test your game manually on top 50-100 devices for example, the cost of doing that bi-weekly or even monthly is high, and practically impossible.
-You should do it daily or nightly.
+If you want to test your game manually on top 50-100 devices, for example, the cost of doing that bi-weekly or even monthly is high and practically impossible.

 Time-to-Market.
 Shorter time-to-market drives up your top-line.
 The earlier you launch, the earlier you start generating revenues.
 When you release your new game – or old game with new monetized features – 2 weeks earlier than previously using agile combined with automated mobile testing, that is 14 days shaved off from every release cycle.
 If you do 6 releases per year (every 2 months), it is 84 days saved annually.